 Lipase enzymes are fat hydrolysing enzymes.
 They are secreted from various organs, e.g. pancreas, intestine, gastric juice, adipose tissues, lysosomes, blood, etc. They hydrolyse triglycerides and other dietary fats to fatty acid and glycerol.
 They are a subclass of esterase enzymes, splitting ester to acid and alcohol.

-In most of the living organisms, they are essential for digestion and transportation of lipids.
+In most of the living organisms, lipase enzymes are essential for digestion and transportation of lipids.

 Lipase Enzyme Function and Types

 Lipases are essential for various biological processes.
 The main function of lipases is the breakdown and transport of dietary lipids.
 Various types of lipases are involved in diverse processes such as fat metabolism, transportation, cell signalling, inflammation, etc.

 |Lingual lipase||Present in saliva and catalyse initial triglyceride digestion.|

 |Gastric lipase||Present in gastric juice, here fat digestion is limited to triglycerides with short-chain fatty acids.|